Iwuwuwuwuwuwux/pySimpleTimers/README.md

 The Timer object inherit from the threading.Thread object, but you don't need to think about that at all, everything is being taken care of internally.

-A Timer object need 4 arguments when initialized, example bellow: my_timer = Timer(delay = 5, callback = my_func, args = (a_string, an_int, ....), loop = False)
+A Timer object need 4 arguments when initialized, example below:

+my_timer = Timer(delay = 5, callback = my_func, args = (a_string, an_int, ....), loop = False)

 delay: int or float; represents the waiting time in seconds before executing the callback